 The Waterfront Promenade is an 8-mile pedestrian walkway that borders the harbor, beginning in Canton and wrapping all the way through Fell’s Point, Harbor East, the Inner Harbor, Federal Hill, and Riverside.
 It’s great for walking, jogging, pushing a stroller, and taking in the sights of boats, architecture, and water as far as the eye can see.

 If you like to work out indoors, you have your pick of gyms, fitness centers, and yoga studios.
 In addition to the sports fields in Patterson Park, Coppermine Du Burns Arena has indoor and outdoor turf fields for local teams and also large events.
 Merritt Clubs Canton has just about everything you could want!
-Check out this virtual tour to see for yourself.
 Other spots are Crunch Fitness, PEAK Performance Training, PUSH511 Fitness, Charm City Fitness, LA Fitness, and that doesn’t even scratch the surface.